manovotny/github-releases-for-automated-package-publishing-action/README.md

 ![Releases](.github/assets/releases.jpg)
 ![Draft a new release](.github/assets/draft-a-new-release.jpg)

+When making a release, please keep in mind that this action expects and validates a few things:

+-   Releases marked as drafts will be ignored (ie. they will not publish).
+-   Ensure the git tag you create during the release process starts with a `v` (ie. v1.2.3).
+-   Ensure that the `version` in `package.json` matches the release tag created.
+-   Ensure versions are valid [semver](https://semver.org/) format.
+-   Ensure the GitHub release is marked as a pre-release if the semver version has a pre-release tag.

-From there, you need to decide what kind of release you want to make.
+Now you need to decide what kind of release you want to make.

 <details>
   <summary>How to Publish a Version</summary>